I help everyday people bring more exciting bucket list experiences and fun things to do to everyday life.

 The American Indian Museum

 Come to the American Indian Museum on 4th Street and Independence Ave for a more comprehensive look at how native people have influenced our culture.
 The museum houses an incredible collection of artifacts from all over North America, including some still being found today!
-You can even go to their newest exhibit, “Americans,” which will give you insight into their culture.
-It provides more context into how they impacted America’s history.

 The National Museum of African American History and Culture